Octavius-Dante/Arthelais/ex_37/Readme.md

 **There are 3 Commands in deployment section**

-1. npx fiori add deploy-config -- *Create a Deploy config file*
+1. npx fiori add deploy-config -- *Create a Deploy config file and configure certain settings*
 2. npm run build -- *Prepare the app files for deploy*
 3. npm run deploy -- *Deploy the App files to ERP system's ABAP-repository*